hasu234/llm-powered-resume-analyzer/README.md

 ## 📄 License

-This project is developed by [Silicon Orchard Ltd](https://www.siliconorchard.com).
+This project is open source and available under the MIT License.

 ## 🆘 Support